wp-papi/wp-papi.github.io/src/docs/properties/flexible.md

 ### Description

 The flexible property can create a repeater with different layouts that contains sub fields.
 That's the big different from a [repeater property](/docs/properties/repeater.html).
-You can't have a flexible or repeater in a flexible.
+You can have repeater inside flexible since `3.1.0`, but not flexible inside flexible.

 ![Flexible example](/images/docs/property-flexible.png)